yoder-cloudsec/lambda-serverless/README.md

 ## Key Design Decisions

 **Why DynamoDB `PAY_PER_REQUEST` instead of provisioned capacity?**
-Provisioned capacity bills hourly for reserved read/write throughput regardless of actual usage — the same "always billing" model as an EC2 instance or NAT Gateway.
+Provisioned capacity bills hourly for reserved read/write throughput regardless of actual usage, the same "always billing" model as an EC2 instance or NAT Gateway.
 On-demand billing was chosen specifically to make this architecture's idle cost genuinely zero, not just low, which matters for a project that isn't torn down and rebuilt on the same tight cadence as the always-on projects in this portfolio.

 **Why HTTP API instead of REST API (API Gateway)?**
 HTTP API is AWS's newer, simpler, and cheaper API Gateway offering, appropriate for a straightforward Lambda-backed proxy integration like this one.
 REST API offers more configuration surface (request validation, API keys, usage plans) that this project doesn't need.

 **Why a shared IAM execution role across all four functions, rather than one role per function?**
-All four functions need identical permissions — read/write access to the same single DynamoDB table, nothing else.
-A shared role avoids duplicating an identical trust and permissions policy four times; if the functions' permission needs diverged later, splitting them would be straightforward.
+All four functions need identical permissions: read/write access to the same single DynamoDB table, nothing else.
+A shared role avoids duplicating an identical trust and permissions policy four times.
+If the functions' permission needs diverged later, splitting them would be straightforward.

 **Why `Scan` for the list-tasks endpoint, despite its known inefficiency?**
 `Scan` reads every item in the table and is a legitimate anti-pattern at real scale.
 It was used here deliberately for simplicity, with the limitation explicitly acknowledged — a production version would need a query-optimized access pattern (e.g., a secondary index) rather than scanning the full table on every request.

 ## Debugging Notes (Real Issues Hit During This Build)

-**API Gateway silently base64-encodes the request body under certain conditions.** The first real HTTP request through the API returned a generic `Internal Server Error`.
+**API Gateway base64-encodes the request body under certain conditions.** The first real HTTP request through the API returned a generic `Internal Server Error`.
 CloudWatch Logs showed a `JSONDecodeError` on an empty-looking string.
 Adding a debug line to print the raw incoming event revealed the actual cause: the test request was sent via `curl -d`, which defaults to a `Content-Type` of `application/x-www-form-urlencoded` rather than `application/json`.
 Because of this, API Gateway's HTTP API marked the request `isBase64Encoded: true` and base64-encoded the body defensively.
 The fix was two-fold: making the Lambda function defensively check `isBase64Encoded` and decode accordingly (so it correctly handles either case), and correcting the test requests to send an explicit `Content-Type: application/json` header, matching how a real client would behave.
-This is a genuinely non-obvious, easy-to-hit issue not covered by most introductory Lambda/API Gateway material.

-**A console region mismatch briefly looked like a failed deployment.** After a successful `terraform apply`, the newly created Lambda function didn't appear in the AWS Console's Lambda list. `terraform state list` and the AWS CLI confirmed the function genuinely existed; the console was simply displaying a different region than the one the provider was configured for.
-Resolved by checking the region selector directly rather than assuming the deployment had failed.

 ## What I'd Add for Production Use